-- or premiums paid for long-term care insurance contracts.

-- Marriage and family counseling.

 - Medications and medical supplies (e.g., syringes, needles, etc.).

 - Obstetrical expenses.

 - Oral Surgery.

 - Orthodontic fees.

+- Over-the-counter medications obtained with a prescription from your physician.

 - Oxygen.

 - Physician fees.

 - Payments for coverage, including self-payment contributions to continue coverage when you are not working enough hours, COBRA Continuation Coverage self-payments, and retiree self-payments.

 - Prescription eyeglasses.

-- Pregnancy test kit.

-- Prescription medications from the United States or Canada.
+- Prescription medications from the United States.

 - Psychiatric care.

 - Psychologist's fee.

 - Routine physicals and other non-diagnostic services or treatments.

 - Special Education.
 Tuition and certain other expenses for children who have learning disabilities caused by mental or physical impairments.
-See IRS Publication 502 for further details.

 - Surgical fees.

 - Transportation expenses that are primarily for, and essential to, medical care.

-See IRS Publication 502 for further details.
+- Weight loss program if it is a treatment for a specific disease diagnosed by a physician (such as obesity, hypertension, or heart disease).
+This does not include the cost of food or beverages, vitamins, or supplements.

-- · Wheelchairs.
+- Wheelchairs.

+- Wig purchased upon the advice of a physician for the mental health of a patient who has lost all of his or her hair from disease.

 - X-rays.